alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 ## The Space Gun

-We present a plan to build a space gun with existing technologies.
+A plan is here presented to build a space gun with existing technologies.
 It is easy to envision futuristic means of transportation, as we will see in the next sections;
 but a space gun is well within the state of the art,